 Anything that can be accessed via IMAP, you can access via our API.

 Not if the mailbox supports OAuth to authenticate IMAP accounts.
-At this time, the only email servers that support OAuth over IMAP is Google (both on Gmail and Google Apps accounts) and Microsoft Outlook.com (which includes Hotmail, Live and other services folded into the Outlook.com brand).
+At this time, the only email servers that support OAuth over IMAP are Google (both on Gmail and Google Apps accounts) and Microsoft Outlook.com (which includes Hotmail, Live and other services folded into the Outlook.com brand).
 In other cases, yes.
 Our API is like an email client, we need to be able to open an authenticated connection to extract the information.